-- > I am encouraged to participate in our community activities. - > I will obtain relevant approvals before using work time for community projects. - > I will obtain the relevant approvals before using the Group name and resources to support an organization.
+- > I am encouraged to participate in our Corporate Social Responsibility (CSR) initiatives. - > I will obtain relevant approvals before using work time for volunteering opportunities. - I will obtain the relevant approvals before using the Group name and resources to support an NGO.

 I would like to participate in a volunteering activity with our local charity during a working week.
 Does the Group allow for volunteering days?
 Check your local policies on what is allowed.
-In some countries, certain Group companies allow for a number of days to be booked for volunteering, especially when participating in a volunteering event with an organization
+In some countries, certain Group companies allow a few days to be booked for volunteering, especially when participating in a volunteering event with an organization supported by the Group.
 I am actively involved with a local community group and we are organizing a large event.
 Can the Group sponsor or donate meeting rooms for the event?
-Any donations, gifts or in-kind contributions need to be approved.
-Check with your team leader what level of approval is required.
-The legal department, tax department, the human resources department and even the communications department may be involved.
-Also check whether the organization you wish to donate to complies with Group policies; the Group does not sponsor religious or political organizations.
+Any donations, gifts, or in-kind contributions need to be approved.
+Check with your team manager what level of approved is required.
+The legal department, tax department, human resources department, and even the communications department may be involved.
+Also, check whether the organization you wish to donate to complies with Group policies; the Group does not sponsor religious or political organizations.

-DISCUSS OPENLY AND SHARE YOUR CONCERNS: If you are facing an issue involving contributing to the communities, do not keep it to yourself.
-You will get help and support by discussing it with your team leader or your human resources manager.
+DISCUSS OPENLY AND SHARE YOUR CONCERNS: If you are facing an issue related to contributing to communities, do not keep it to yourself.
+You will get help and support by discussing it with your team manager or country CSR leader or your Ethics & Compliance officer.